cardinalby/aquarelaks-schedule/README.md

 `cloudflareWorker` dir contains JS Cloudflare Worker to bypass CORS while fetching the page and schedule pdfs.

-`web` dir contains a front-end TS application
+`web` dir contains a front-end TS application.
+You may find it useful as an example of parsing and building pdf files (lib-pdf) and rendering pdf on the page (pdfjs, it's needed because mobile Chrome browser doesn't show pdf but downloads it instead)